 Food: Of all the elements that go into a wedding, food and beverages are probably one of best places to showcase favorites of both the bride and groom.

 1. If the groom loves sports, why not have sports-related treats passed around after dinner.
 Here, a vendor reminds guests of an old-time baseball game.
 Cracker Jacks and peanuts are another baseball snack; nachos and hot dogs would make for a fun late-night bite. (photo from Rebecca Thuss )

 2. Does the groom have a favorite dish that his mother or grandmother or uncle is known for?
 See if your caterer can include it in the dinner, or set up a dessert buffet including his favorite sweets… (photo from Pronovias via Brides)

 3. Alongside a signature cocktail, why not serve the groom’s favorite beer?
 Buying one type in bulk is also a great way to save money. (photo from Details Event Planning )

 4. There’s no reason hors d’oeuvres have to be stuffy.
 Miniature versions of the groom’s favorite foods, like french fries or lobster rolls, are a fun option. (mini hors d’oeuvres by Callahan Catering)

-Kathryn will be popping up on Polka Dot Groom again soon!
-Don’t forget to check out Snippet and Ink in the meantime!
+Thank you Kathryn for joining Polka Dot Groom!
+Don’t forget to check out Snippet and Ink for more of Kathryn’s famous boards!